MNA's Environmental Education Fund

 In many ways, their work continues today.
 MNA’s statewide network of nature sanctuaries offer a broad array of “places of initiation” where students, teachers and families can explore Michigan’s rich natural heritage.

 MNA has launched a program that provides financial assistance to teachers to help cover the cost of transportation and equipment for class field trips to natural areas.
-It’s just one of the many ways education plays a central role in MNA’s conservation strategies.
+Field trip grants are some of the many ways education plays a central role in MNA’s conservation strategies.

 To contribute to the Environmental Education Fund, visit the Donations page.
-The Fund supports the mini-grant program and our work with schools and teachers.
+The Fund supports the field trip grant program and our work with schools and teachers.

 Apply for a Field Trip Grant: